 This could include rice, pasta, whole grains, fruits, and starchy vegetables.

-The timing of this nutrition is also crucial; consuming your recovery meal or snack within 30 to 45 minutes after your ride can significantly enhance the body’s ability to recover.
+The timing of this nutrition is also crucial; consuming a post ride meal within 30 to 45 minutes can significantly enhance the body's ability to recover.

 Moreover, the quality of these nutrients matters.